 All graduate students should meet with the Program graduate academic advisor prior to applying for graduation.
 Students are required to apply for graduation through the Registrar's Office, Graduation Division.
-The application deadline is the same as the Admission to Candidacy and
+The graduation application deadline is the same as the M.S.
+Candidacy or Ph.D.
 Program of Study forms: November 1 for Spring; April 1 for Summer; July 1 for Fall.
 The application can be found on the Program website.
 Ph.D. students may only apply for graduation after publishing two peer reviewed journal articles.